DataDog/documentation/content/guides/monitors.md

 When you don't need to search monitor titles and bodies for specific text, your search is a quick click or two away.
 Check as many boxes as you need to find your desired monitors, keeping the following in mind:

 * Checking attributes from different fields will AND the values, e.g. `status:Alert type:Metric` (the lack of an operator between the two search terms implies AND)
-* Checking attributes within the same field will often OR the values, e.g. `status:(Alert OR Warn)`, but there are some exceptions: checking multiple scopes or service tags ANDs them.
+* Checking attributes within the same field will often OR the values, e.g. `status:(Alert OR Warn)`, but there are some exceptions.
+For example, checking multiple scopes or service tags ANDs them.
 * Some fields do not allow you to select multiple values, e.g. when you tick a metric or service check, the other metrics/checks disappear from the list until you untick your selection.
 * The Triggered checkbox under the Status field means `status:(Alert OR Warn OR "No Data")`, not `status:Triggered`.
 Triggered is not a valid monitor status.
 * The Muted checkbox appears under the Status field, but Muted is actually its own field; checking it adds `muted:true` to your query, not `status:muted`.